Christopher Scanlon

-Christopher P. Scanlon (born August 6, 1981) is an American politician and the current acting mayor of Buffalo, New York.
-He became Buffalo's 63rd mayor, having served since October 15, 2024, succeeding Byron Brown.
+Christopher P. Scanlon (born August 6, 1981) is an American politician who served as acting mayor of Buffalo, New York from 2024 to 2025.
+He became Buffalo's 63rd mayor upon the resignation of Byron Brown on October 15, 2024.

 He was previously a member of the Buffalo Common Council, representing the South District from May 2012 to October 2024.

-Scanlon ran in the 2025 Buffalo mayoral election and lost the Democratic primary, and will serve the remainder of Brown's term before returning to his vacant common council seat and the council presidency.
+Scanlon ran in the 2025 Buffalo mayoral election and lost the Democratic primary, and served the remainder of Brown's term before returning to his vacant common council seat and the council presidency.

 Early life and education

-Christopher Scanlon was born to father John P. "Scanoots" Scanlon (1938–2022) and mother Paula Scanlon (née Kuntz).
+Christopher Scanlon was born to father John P. "Scanoots" Scanlon (1938–2022) and mother Paula Scanlon.

 His father was vice chairman of the Erie County Democratic Committee and aide to both Mayor James D. Griffin and Mayor Anthony Masiello.
 John P. Scanlon was never paid directly for his political work, but collected multiple salaries for local government jobs.

 His family is of Irish descent, and he was raised in South Buffalo.
 Scanlon attended grade school at the local St. Thomas Aquinas Church.
 His six siblings also attended private school.

 He is a graduate of Bishop Timon – St. Jude High School, and holds both an associate's degree in business administration from Erie Community College and a bachelor's degree in business administration from Buffalo State University.